Published on March 12th, 2014 | by Ruben2

 Antique bottles of sherry

-Did you know a lot of old bottles from the 1960’s until the early 1980’s have the date of bottling stamped in the glass at the base?
+Did you know a lot of old bottles from the 1960’s until the late 1970’s have the date of bottling stamped in the glass at the base?
 Like the bottle in the right picture, a bottle of Fino La Ina bottled in May 1967 by Pedro Domecq.